petekinnecom/docker_compose_deploy/README.md

 This doesn't provide much over using docker-machine, but it will simplify working with volumes and allow you to test your deployment in a realistic environment.

-### Commands

-Each command takes an optional `-e [environment]`.
-If the environment is not set, it will default to `test`.
-This environment corresponds to the entry in `config.yml`.
-There you can configure the connection string for sshing to the host.
-By default the `test` environment is set up to connect to the vagrant host configured in the Vagrantfile.

-`dcd new [project_name]`: Scaffold a new project.

-`dcd provision`: Install Docker & DockerCompose on the host machine.

-`dcd deploy`: Push your `docker-compose.yml` to the host machine, create directories for volume-mapping (explained below), pull the required docker images, and run `docker-compose up`.

-`dcd backup`: Tar, bzip, and download the `./sites/data` for safekeeping.

-`dcd push [image_names]`: __If all of your images are on hub.docker.com, then you don't need this command.__ Normally you might push your docker images to http://hub.docker.com.
-However, you might have some images that you'd prefer to keep private.
-This command will take a local image, tar it, push it to the remote host.
-Using `dcd push` you do not need to push your private image to docker hub.
-This is significantly slower than using the registry because you need to push the entire image each time.
-Note that if you use this command, you will need to set `ignore_pull_failures: true` in your `config.yml`.

 ### The big picture